Stephen Flowers: Founding the Ring of Troth

 In the Spring of 1995, due to inner turmoil, Flowers withdrew from any involvement with the Ring of Troth.
-In August 1995 he and Dawn traveled to Iceland and England to strengthen the work of the Rune-Gild.
-In April 1996 Flowers retired from his position as Grand Master of the Order of the Trapezoid in order to focus more intently on Rune-Gild matters.
+In August 1995, he and Dawn traveled to Iceland and England for work related to the Rune-Gild.
+In April 1996, Flowers retired from his position as Grand Master of the Order of the Trapezoid to focus more intently on Rune-Gild matters.